hasura/graphql-engine/manual/data/run-sql.rst

       .. note::
          You cannot save the query as a migration using the API

-      See the :doc:`API reference <../api-reference/data/query/misc>` for the caveats and other details.
+         See the :doc:`API reference <../api-reference/data/query/misc>` for other caveats and details.